dawsers/hyprscroller/README.md

    `column_default_width` option.
 3. `window_default_height`: Possible values are the same as the global `window_default_height` option.
+4. `column_widths`: Similar to the global option.
+5. `window_heights`: Similar to the global option.

 When you create a workspace in any monitor, instead of defaulting to the global options, it will read them from this configuration value.
 For any